Great and Little Kimble cum Marsh: Origin and Toponym of Kimble

-Not all these explanations are completely convincing and there may be more to be said.
-The precise nature of the Royal Bell in the minds of the inhabitants of Kimble in the 9th century or earlier remains something of a mystery.
-It must be remembered that Pulpit Hill (or part of it) might then have been unwooded open grassland, which would have made the shape of the hill more apparent from below and the hillfort on the summit (already a thousand years old) would in that case have been clearly visible and impressive and might well have been thought to be a royal castle.
+Not all these explanations are wholly convincing.
+The nature of the Royal Bell to the inhabitants of Kimble in the 9th century or earlier is unknown.
+Pulpit Hill (or part of it) might then have been unwooded open grassland, which would have made the shape of the hill more apparent from below and the hillfort on the summit (already a thousand years old) would in that case have been clearly visible and impressive and might well have been thought to be a royal castle.

 Prehistoric Hillfort on Pulpit Hill

 This hillfort is in Pulpit Wood on the summit of Pulpit Hill in Great Kimble, about 3/4 of a mile south-east of St Nicholas' church.
 It is 813 ft above ordnance datum.
 It has never been excavated and its precise date is unknown, though almost certainly built during the 1st millennium B.C.
 Hillforts are usually attributed to the Iron Age, but there are a series of hillforts at intervals along the Chiltern ridge and that at Ivinghoe Beacon, which is not far away, has been excavated and found to have been built in the late Bronze Age.

 The Pulpit Hill fort follows the contours at the top of the hill and has an area of 0.9 ha.
 The boundary is roughly D-shaped (nearly square) with maximum internal dimensions of 104 × 98 m.
 There are still double ramparts and ditches on the North and South East sides, but on the North and South West sides, face very steep slopes down the hill.
 The outer rampart is hardly apparent and there is no sign of an outer ditch.
 The builders seem to have relied on the steep natural slopes on these sides, though the original ditches may have been eroded away.
 The entrance is on the South East side, where the ground is level.
 The ramparts remain imposing after (probably) about 2,500 years.
 Although now mere banks of earth, they would originally been revetted with timber and boxed in, so that the faces would have been vertical.

 The fort, though in a commanding location, was probably not primarily intended as a fortress in time of war.
 With its deep embedded location in Pulpit Wood, it is likely to have been either a hunting lodge or a place for storing agricultural produce and used to store grain and to enclose animals from farms in the district (perhaps as protection from cattle raids), as well as being a defensible site if and when the need arose.

 There is also evidence that hillforts were used for ritual activities, possibly for religious purposes connected with agriculture.
 In similar terrain further south of Kimble appears Whiteleaf Cross which has been referenced as a phallic symbol.